-Green Finger, Fairytale Castle, Barbed Wire Cactus, Etc.
+Green Finger, Fairytale Castle, Fairy Castles, Barbed Wire Cactus, Etc.

 Acanthocereus tetragonus ‘Fairytale Castle’

-Not to be confused with the Fairy Castles cactus (Cereus hildmannianus subsp. uruguayanus).
-They are two separate species.
+Not to be confused with Cereus hildmannianus subsp. uruguayanus.
+They are two separate species with some common characteristics.

 Acanthocereus tetragonus (L.) Hummelinck is also a correct and accepted scientific name.
 It was described by Pieter Wagenaar Hummelinck in Succulenta (Netherlands) in 1938.
 The species was first named and described as Cactus tetragonus by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 Acanthocereus (Engelm. ex A.Berger) Britton & Rose is the correct and accepted scientific name for this genus.
 It was named and described as such by Nathaniel Lord Britton and Joseph Nelson Rose in Contributions from the United States National Herbarium in 1909.
 Georg (George) Engelmann and Alwin Berger previously named the genus in 1905 but put it in a subsection of Cereus.
 Actually, Engelmann probably named it at a previous date then Berger published the name with Engelmann’s description in the Annual Report of the Missouri Botanical Garden in 1905.
 (That’s why there is an ex between the two authors names).

 Plants of the World Online by Kew currently list 12 accepted species of Acanthocereus (as of 12-3-18 when this age was updated).